-You are still responsible for paying rent during the coronavirus, unless you and your landlord come to an agreement that allows you to not pay (be sure to get any agreements in writing).
+You are still responsible for paying rent during the coronavirus pandemic, unless you and your landlord come to an agreement that allows you to not pay (be sure to get any agreements in writing).

-The federal government (through its CARES Act), and some states and cities have eviction moratoriums in place.
+Although most states' eviction bans have ended (and the nationwide CDC eviction ban expired July 31, 2021), some states and cities still have eviction moratoriums in place.
 That means that if you cannot pay rent during the crisis, your landlord cannot evict you for nonpayment (although landlords in most areas with bans can still evict tenants for other reasons, such as dealing drugs or other criminal behavior).
 Not all areas have these bans, though, and every ban is different, so be sure to find out what rules apply to your rental.
 Even if you are not subject to eviction, you continue to owe rent.
-When the moratorium is lifted, your landlord will be able to evict you and seek payment of everything you owe.
+When a moratorium is lifted, your landlord will be able to evict you and seek payment of everything you owe.